oasis-board-process-committee/OBCPs/under-development/OBCP-4-running-a-meeting.md

 ## 2.2 Ad-hoc/side meetings

-[Members] and/or non-Members of a [Committee] may gather and discuss topics of interest to the [Committee] outside the scope of a [Committee Meeting].
-However, unless these gatherings satisfy the rules of a [Committee Meeting], including being scheduled and announced in advance as a [Committee Meeting], these "ad-hoc" or "side" meetings should not be considered an official [Committee Meeting].
+[Members] and/or non-Members of a [Committee] **MAY** gather and discuss topics of interest to the [Committee] outside the scope of a [Committee Meeting].
+However, unless these gatherings satisfy the rules of a [Committee Meeting], including being scheduled and announced in advance as a [Committee Meeting], these "ad-hoc" or "side" meetings **MUST NOT** be considered an official [Committee Meeting].

 # 3 Preparing For Committee Meetings